SoftwareAG/c8y-docs/content/edge-k8s/manage-edge-bundle/modify-edge.md

 layout: redirect
 ---

-For this example, assume that the Edge is deployed using the [sample manifest file](/files/edge-k8s/c8y-edge-manifest.yaml).
+For this example, assume that the Edge is deployed using the [c8yedge.yaml](/files/edge-k8s/c8yedge.yaml).

 ### Example configuration change